 - Accommodation: Fundy, 1-night on full board basis.

 - In the morning we head to Mary’s Point Bird Sanctuary.
 Here we find a variety of habitats including salt marsh, tidal mudflats, and Acadian and red spruce forest.
 The forest could provide us with views of northern goshawks, pine siskins, white-winged crossbills and a good range of migrants.

-- During the fall migration (mid July to end August), Mary’s Point becomes a stop over site for over 300,000 semipalmated sandpipers (75% of world population) as well as large numbers of other shorebirds species.
-These Arctic-breeding birds rest here to feast on mud shrimp and other small crustaceans enabling them to double their weight in 2 weeks which then allows them to fly non-stop from here to as far away as South America!
+- During the fall migration (mid July to end August), Mary’s Point becomes a stop over site for over 300,000 semipalmated sandpipers, as well as large numbers of other shorebirds species.
+These Arctic-breeding birds rest here to feast on mud shrimp and other small crustaceans enabling them to double their weight in two weeks which then allows them to fly non-stop from here to as far away as South America!
 It is a very important migratory bird site in the Bay of Fundy.